We may receive compensation when you click on links to products from our partners.

 - Managing your career – you find employment, but you still need to be a good manager of your career.
 Don’t fixate on what you know and can do.
 Improve yourself in a professional setting.

 - Improving workplace performance – try working with your manager or employer to manage your career within the company where you are currently working.
 That may get you on the right track toward the career promotion.

-- Changing your career – if you asses your dreams, long-term goals, current quality of life, and balance between your work and private life.
-You can get the answer whether it is time to change career path.
+- Changing your career – if you assess your dreams, long-term goals, your current quality of life, and balance between your work and private life.
+You can get the answer whether it is time to change your career path.